• Home

 • Read and acknowledge online through the Diocese Office of Healing and Prevention

-• Complete online application during enrollment period (fall semester enrollment May 16 - July 11)
+• Complete online application during enrollment period.

 • Commit to attend all scheduled co-op dates, providing excused exceptions for illness, family emergency, new baby, pre-planned vacation, and other unavoidable absences.